 Now, about today.
 I did work this morning at the Nima Library.
 I really enjoyed having a group of kids read to me for two hours.
 We had various levels of reading ability; from excellent to beginner.
 Some of the beginner kids do a great job "reading" Kathy's books.
 And I don't have to correct anyone, the kids correct one another.

-The Centre includes the home of Du Bois from 1961 until his death in 1963 as well as his tomb.
 The museum is simple; Du Bois' personal library, a room with photographs and a few artifacts (Du Bois' graduation robes from Harvard, his dinner ware, diplomas...) and the public research library.
 His personal library is under lock and key but the research library is open to the public.
 I would guess they have about four hundred books (many recent publications) about Du Bois, Africa, and Pan-Africanism.

 Photo to the right; A section of Du Bois' personal library.